siavashhanifi/recruitment-application/README.md

 ## Deployment

 To deploy the application locally, navigate to the root directory of the Angular application and run `ng build --prod`.
 The compiled source code is found in target directory `.dist`.
-Copy the all contents of `.dist`, except `index.html`, and paste it into
+Copy the all contents of `.dist`, except `index.html`, and paste it into `/springboot/recruitment-application/src/main/resources/static`.
+Copy `index.html` in `.dist` and paste it into `/springboot/recruitment-application/src/main/resources/templates`.
+From the Spring boot root directory, run `mvn package`, navigate to `./target` and run `java -jar recruitment-application-iv1201.0.0.1.war`, and the application will be live at `http://localhost:8080`.